devsoc-unsw/structs.sh/README.md

 # Structs.sh 💻

-An interactive data structure and algorithm visualiser and educational platform for computer science.
+An interactive data structure and algorithm visualiser and educational platform for computer science students.

+<strong><a href="https://structs.netlify.app/">View the deployed demo here</a></strong>.

 ---